-- 1. Loosen the jam nut (D, Figure 34) locked against the clevis. - Turn the reverse return bolt (A) clockwise to adjust handle rearward, counter-clockwise to adjust handle forward. - Pull lever rearward and release to check position again.
-Adjust as necessary to align levers with notches.
+- 1. Loosen the jam nut (D, Figure 34) locked against the clevis. - 2.
+Turn the reverse return bolt (A) clockwise to adjust handle rearward, counter-clockwise to adjust handle forward. - 4.
+Pull lever rearward and release to check position again.
+Adjust as necessary to align levers with notches - 5.
+Once the lever alignment has been adjusted, lock jam nut against the clevis.